max12mx13/dofe-arch-install/README.md

 * password
 * root password
 * hostname
-* what disk they want the boot partition to be on
-* what disk they want the root partition to be on

 In the configuration script the user will be asked which themes they want to install and which theme they want enabled by default.